 Style: Teec Nos Pos Weavings

-2008 All Indian Inter-Tribal Ceremonial “Best of Category/Teec Nos Pos” and “Best of Show for all Navajo Weavings” The All Indian Inter-Tribal Ceremonial is the largest judged competition for Navajo Weavings
+This incredible piece, at the 2008 All Indian Inter-Tribal Ceremonial earned “Best of Category/Teec Nos Pos” AND “Best of Show for all Navajo Weavings” The All Indian Inter-Tribal Ceremonial is the largest judged competition for Navajo Weavings

 Widely considered to be the most intricate and detailed of all Navajo rug designed, Teec Nos Pos Rugs offer a truly exceptional and distinct look.
 Named after a location important to the Navajo, this “Ring of Cottonwood Trees” has produced two distinct styles that have both long been influenced by the tightly-woven, brightly-colored Persian rugs of the Middle East.
 Large, bold and colorful, Teec Nos Pos boast a weaving unlike any other.